danielbloy/cca/docs/python.md

 or iPads.
 At my Code Club I use [replit](https://replit.com/) which has a free tier.
 See the [replit](replit.md) guide to get started.

+[MakeCode Arcade](https://arcade.makecode.com/) also allows you to write your games in Python.

 ## Books

 There are a huge range of resources out there for Learning Python and it can be daunting for beginners to identify which are worth their investment in time or money.
 I recommend the following resources: